kaz-utashiro/App-Greple-xlate/README.md

     - **colon**, _:::::::_

-        Original and converted text are printed in the markdown **div** block style notation.
+        The original and translated text are output in a markdown's custom container style.

             ::::::: ORIGINAL
             original text